hemitoncode/hemitoncode/README.md

 # Hi 👋🏽 It's Hemit...

 ## 💫 About Me:
-I am a passionate developer from Toronto, Canada.
+I am a passionate **full-stack** developer from Toronto, Canada.
 I have been coding since the age of 10 (2019) and have a strong understanding in React and NodeJS.<br><br>🔭 I’m currently working on ...
 React/React Native projects<br>🌱 I’m currently learning ...
 Java, React and Typescript<br>👯 I’m looking to collaborate on ...
 Web/React Native projects<br>💬 Ask me about ... full-stack development<br>📫 How to reach me: ... patelvhemit@gmail.com

 ### 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=Hemit99123&theme=dracula&no-frame=true&no-bg=false&margin-w=4)